 A perfect one-stop destination to discover the outstanding Chardonnays and Pinot Noirs made by small-production wineries in the Sta.
-Rita Hills American Viticultural Area, the Lompoc Wine Ghetto is a collection of almost 20 vintners in an industrial park on the edge of town.
+Rita Hills American Viticultural Area, the Lompoc Wine Ghetto is a collection of almost 20 vintners in an industrial park on the edge of the Santa Maria Valley town.
 You’ll find such leading wineries as Fiddlehead Cellars, while Taste of Sta.
 Rita Hills pours a selection of hard-to-find wines from such premium winemakers as Sea Smoke and Bonaccorsi Wine Company.

 Along with its storybook cottages and pristine white-sand beaches, Carmel has emerged as a walkable destination for oenophiles seeking the wines of Monterey County.
 Many of its tasting rooms are clustered within a few blocks of one another, along or near downtown’s 7th Avenue, and all have outdoor seating; a map of them is available at the Carmel Visitor Center.
-The estate Pinot Noir at Holman Ranch and Scratch’s acclaimed Rieslings and Grenaches are can’t misses; other notable rooms that are relative newcomers to the scene include KORi and Talbott Vineyards.
+The estate Pinot Noir at Holman Ranch and Scratch’s acclaimed Rieslings and Grenaches are can’t misses; other notable rooms that are relative newcomers to the Carmel scene include KORi and Talbott Vineyards.

 Even though you won’t find acres of rolling vineyards in the city, San Francisco is definitely wine country, thanks to the numerous winemakers who operate here.
 Taking advantage of the outstanding grapes available from the nearby Napa, Sonoma, and Russian River valleys, the city’s vintners have revived a winemaking tradition that thrived in the city before the great earthquake and fire of 1906.
 There are even several wineries on Treasure Island in San Francisco Bay, including The Winery SF, where you can taste on a waterfront deck and patio.